KelvinHere/Milestone-FrontEnd/README.md

 ## Features

+### Existing Features

 ##### Main page
-* A hero image to display the kind of foods available and set the tone of the company ethos.
+* A hero image to set the tone of the company ethos and expected type of product.
 This will have the restaurant name, hero image, and links to all other pages on the site.
+* Footer on the index page will hide before it clashes with navigation buttons (for lower resolution screens).
+* A reactive set of images of the restaraunt and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

-##### Food Menu Page
+##### Menu Item Page
 * Shows off the restaurants dishes.
 * Menu items are clickable, opening up a larger image in a bootstrap modal, this gives more information on nutrition and allergens.
-* From the menu item model there will be a QR order button that will expose a QR code to self service order in the restaurant.
+* From the menu item model there is a QR order button that exposes a QR code to self service order in the restaurant.

 ##### Events page
 * A page to show current events and enter a weekly delivery draw.
 This page's goal is to give the customers a reason to regularly access the website.
+* Events page *enter draw* form is available as a modal accessed through a button on mobile or displayed immediately in a column on larger screens.
-* This page will have an entry form for the draw that will take these inputs from the user :-
+* The draw entry form takes take these inputs from the user, correct formats needed for email and entry code :-
     * Name
     * Email
     * Entry Code (5 digit code on receipt)
+* A reactive set of images of the restaraunt and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

 ##### Location page
-* A simple page with opening hours, address and an embedded google maps link and GPS coordinates.
+* A simple page with opening hours, clickable phone number, address and an embedded google maps link and GPS coordinates.

-### Existing Features
+* Location show button to opening hours on smaller screens and hides when unneeded on larger screens.
+* A reactive set of images of the restaraunt and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

+##### Other features
 - Background image positions changes depending screen width.
 - Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
-- Responsive design will rearrange buttons / images / columns / tables to appropriate sizes depending on resolution of screen.
+- Responsive design will rearrange buttons / images / columns / tables to appropriate sizes depending on resolution of screen as shown in wirefames.
 - Navigation will collapse to menu icon on mobile to avoid screen being too busy, in this case social media icons will be displayed as footer.
 - Social media icons move to top navigation bar at higher resolutions.
-- Width of desktop elements are capped to avoid ugly layout and stretched items at very high resolutions.
+- Width of some elements are capped to avoid ugly layout and stretched items at very high resolutions.
-- Hidden QR codes that only take up screen real estate if needed by the user.
-- Footer on main page will hide before it clashes with navigation buttons.
-- Menu items are clickable and give modal with more in depth information about item.
-- Menu items have picture / ingredients / allergy information / price and a button to show a QR order code.
-- Events page enter draw form is available as a modal through a button on mobile or displayed immediately on larger screens.
-- Location show button to opening hours on smaller screens and hides when unneeded on larger screens.
 - Footer images of food items are also a link to the menu page.
 - simple javascript button to show hide image.
 - fontawesome icons.